reedo/reedo.github.io/README.md

-# Reedo's Website
+# ReedError Website
-Test bed for random code.
+Official site for the ReedError project.